pedroperrusi/my_friend_bishop/README.md

 Simple programming logic exercise based on chess.
 Let's get to know our friend bishop and see how it moves!

+While the main executable file remain simple, I invite you to review the unit testing cases considered for the challenge.

 ## The Challenge

 Given an starting position in chess board for the bishop, we must: